 Stonehenge is one of the most famous tourist attractions in England, and definitely the most popular day out in Wiltshire.
 Situated in the Wiltshire Countryside, this ancient yet mysterious stone circle attracts hundreds of curious minds every day.
 Stonehenge is made from a very rare type of stone which itself is a question of curiosity.

 However, this amazing construction has been present on the Salisbury Plain for over 5000 years and no one seems to know its purpose or how and who was able to move such rare stones for its construction.

 Visit at summer solstice to get the full druid effect!

-While you’re in Wiltshire visit Longleat Safari Park, Salisbury and Devizes to really get to know the area.
+While you’re in Wiltshire visit Longleat Safari Park (one of England’s best safari parks), Salisbury and Devizes to really get to know the area.

 48. Go walking in the Malvern Hills, in Worcestershire